laraabastoss/attentive_gcnn_control_data/README.md

 This training dataset aims to help the model learn rotation-sensitive patterns before being tested on the controlled evaluation set.

+### Testing Set

+For testing, I created a controlled set containing exactly one example per digit- rotation combination.
+Since there are 4 digits and 4 rotation angles, the test set consists of 16 samples.
+This setup ensures complete coverage of all possible label conditions in a compact form.

 ## Evaluation Method

 This dataset is specifically designed to test task-specific equivariance.
 For such a controlled setting, the most interpretable metric is accuracy: